 - Copy the new nvlddmkm.sys file back to the System32\drivers folder.

-- Restart your PC normally and check if the error is gone.
+- Restart your PC normally and check whether the error persists.

 - Press Windows + I to open Settings.